Health And Nature life

 If you think that edible lilac has nothing to do in the kitchen, you are wrong.
 You can decorate desserts, lemonades, summer desserts, and ice cream with small flowers.
 You can also combine the smell and specific taste of lilac with jams, cake fillings or to make puddings special.
 But if you work with lilacs in the kitchen, always let the flowers wither a little after collection.
 This will give the insect that has settled in the flowers enough time to leave.

-You can also prepare tasty and healing tea from lilac, which helps with cough, swollen almonds, and diet.
-It is nothing more than water a handful of lilac flowers with boiling water.
-You let it brew for half an hour and that’s it.
+You can also prepare tasty and healing tea from lilac, which helps with cough, swollen throat, and diet.
+It is nothing more than water, a handful of lilac flowers, with boiling water.
+You let it brew for half an hour, and that’s it.
 If you want to make tea this year, be sure to dry the lilac as well.

 In the end, there is nothing complicated about preparing cooked or uncooked lilac syrup.
 The result is always a delicious mix that you can taste pancakes, homemade lemonade, cups, dough, and cocktails.